varun6531/project-9-John-T/README.md

 For Android, scan the QR code using Expo Go app
 For iOS, use camera app to scan QR code (will then be redirected to the Expo app) Testing of the front end functionality can also be seen by viewing this video: https://youtu.be/qfPpBfAvsxM

-## Development requirements
- * What are the technical requirements for a developer to set up on their machine or server (e.g. OS, libraries, etc.)?
- * Briefly describe instructions for setting up and running the application.
-You should address this part like how one would expect a README doc of real-world deployed application would be.
- * You can see this [example](https://github.com/alichtman/shallow-backup#readme) to get started.

 ## Deployment and Github Workflow